aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 space group.
 These transformations use the [spglib](https://atztogo.github.io/spglib/) library.
 Please consult the spglib manual for more information.

+The keyword `NICE` can be used to activate a mode of operation of `NEWCELL` that does not effect any cell transformation.
+Instead, `NICE` examines all possible supercells of the currently loaded cell containing a number of cells up to `inice.i` (default: 64).
+For a given integer `n` between 1 and `inice.i`, all supercells with size `n` (i.e. comprising `n` current cells) are examined and the transformation to the "nicest" supercell is reported.
+The niceness of a supercell is a number between 0 and 1 determined by the size of the largest sphere it can contain (higher is nicer).
+The nicest supercell possible is cubic and has a niceness of 1.
+In the output of `NEWCELL NICE`, the NEWCELL transformations for all supercells with sizes between 1 and `inice.i` are reported, together with their niceness and the radius of the largest sphere they can contain.

 ## Calculate Atomic Environments (ENVIRON) {#c2-environ}